Click here for information about the upcoming course registration process for the 2022-23 school year.

 CHOOSE YOUR COURSES CAREFULLY.
-There are course descriptions for each course in the planning guide.
+There are course descriptions for each course in Academic Planning Guide.
 Click here to review the Walton High School online Advanced Placement Booklet that will give more detailed information regarding the requirements and demands of specific AP classes.

 It is not possible for you to try out a course to determine if it is right for you.
 You cannot change levels or electives once the semester begins.
 After the 10th day of the semester, any course dropped will receive a grade of a 10 on your official transcript.

 Course selections are changed for the following reasons only: